micmejia/bible-dump/AMPC/Matthew/Matt 4.md

-From that time Jesus began to preach, [^k]crying out, Repent ([^l]change your mind for the better, heartily amend your ways, with abhorrence of your past sins), for the kingdom of heaven is at hand.
+From that time Jesus began to preach, crying out, Repent (change your mind for the better, heartily amend your ways, with abhorrence of your past sins), for the kingdom of heaven is at hand.